 Accessible Camping/RV Spots

-- Accessible camping spots are available on a first come, first served basis.
-Registering helps us prepare for your group and plan our accessible camping area.
-To register please send an email to firstname.lastname@example.org with your name and the size of your party.
-Limited spots will be available to unregistered guests onsite but are not guaranteed.
+Limited ADA spot placement will be available to unregistered guests onsite but are not guaranteed.
 You will need a verified ADA placard or license plate to enter the accessible camping area.
 The person to whom the placard or plate is issued to must be present in the vehicle, as a driver or passenger.
 As part of gaining access to accessible camping, identification will be checked to ensure legitimate use.
+Please bring the DMV-issued paperwork that accompanies your ADA placard or license plate.

 Accessible Viewing Areas